antivoland/amazon-test/README.md

 ## BONUS QUESTIONS

-1. What are the computational complexities for the operations that you have implemented</p>
+1. What are the computational complexities for the operations that you have implemented

 2. What guarantees your implementation provide regarding concurrent access and modification